googlefonts/fontra-docs/_reference/font-overview/panels/navigation.md

 : Choose a **font source** to navigate to a location in the design space

 Slider(s)
-: use the slider to navigate continuously through the location
+: Use the sliders to navigate continuously within the design space

 - - -